chingu-voyages/voyage-project-tier3-planningpoker/README.md

 #### Functionality

 -   Overview:
-    - [ ] A full-stack application to provide users with an immersive experience in exploring dinosaurs through a user-friendly interface.
+    - [ ] A full-stack application designed to facilitate Scrum poker sessions with a user-friendly interface.

-- Dinosaur Display
-    - [ ] Display dinosaurs' name, weight, length, country, diet and corresponding images sourced from the provided API data.
+-   Creating a Poker Session
+    - [ ] Upon successful login, the app prompts the user to enter session details, including the session name, task details and voting scale.
+    - [ ] The app supports various voting scales such as Fibonacci Sequence, T-shirt Sizes, Power of Two Sequence, Linear Scale, etc.
+    - [ ] Once session details are selected, the app generates a unique session key.
+    - [ ] The user who creates the session shares the session key with their teammates.

+-   Joining a Session
+    - [ ] When a user receives a session ID or a join link, they should be able to input this information into the app to join the session.
+    - [ ] The app should verify the session ID and allow the user to join the corresponding session if it is valid.
-    - [ ] Each dinosaur entry should be clickable to view full details.
+    - [ ] Once joined, the user should have access to the session's tasks and be able to participate in the estimation process.

+-   Task Estimation Process
-    - [ ] Display a random fact about Dinosaur to the user upon every login.
+    - [ ] During a session, the app should present a task description to the participants.

-- Search Component
-    - [ ] Implement a search feature allowing users to search for dinosaurs by name, weight, length, country and diet.
-    - [ ] Search results should dynamically filter and sort dinosaurs based on the entered data (name, weight, length, country, diet).

-- Diet Chart Visualization
-    - [ ] Display two charts (pie chart and doughnut chart) illustrating the distribution of general dinosaur diet and type data.
-    - [ ] Ensure the chart is visually appealing and informative, providing a clear overview of diet composition.

-- Dinosaur Location Map
-    - [ ] Display the location of a selected dinosaur on a map.
-    - [ ] Upon clicking a dinosaur entry, dynamically fetch and display its geographic location on an interactive map using a mapping API (e.g., Google Maps).

-- Dinosaur Details View
-    - [ ] Enable users to view full details of a selected dinosaur upon clicking its entry.
+    - [ ] Participants should be able to input their estimates for the task using the voting interface provided by the app.
-    - [ ] Details should include additional information sourced from the API data such as:
+    - [ ] The app should aggregate the votes from all participants and calculate the consensus estimate for the task.

-        - name
-        - imageSrc
-        - typeOfDinosaur
-        - length
-        - diet
-        - whenLived
-        - typeSpecies
-        - description
-        - foundIn
-        - taxonomy
-        - namedBy
+-   Session Management

-- Dinosaur news and discoveries
+    - [ ] After the session ends, the app should display the final estimation results for each task to all participants.

+-   Making a virtual teammate
-    - [ ] Consume a second API that's related to dinosaur (News API).
+    - [ ] Develop a backend prompt carefully crafted to set up the app context.
+Example prompts:
-    - [ ] Display news about recent dinosaur discoveries.
+    - "Provide suggestions for estimating the complexity of the following task [task description].
+Specify the [voting scale] to be used for estimating this task, along with a brief explanation for your choice."
+    - "Estimate how difficult this [task description] is using the [voting scale] and explain why."
+    - [ ] Upon submission of the task description and voting scale, send a request to the backend server, passing the input text to the endpoint responsible for interacting with the OpenAI API.
+    - [ ] Receive and process the response from the OpenAI API, which may include suggested estimates, explanations for each vote, or insights based on the input text.
+    - [ ] Display the OpenAI API suggested estimates with explanations alongside other participants' votes in the app interface.

 -   Responsiveness
     - [ ] Ensure the web application is responsive and accessible across various devices and screen sizes.
     - [ ] Utilize responsive design techniques to adapt to different viewport sizes.

 ### Extras (Not Required)
+- Number of tasks
+    - [ ] The app should have more than one task at the same time.

+- Session management
+    - [ ] The session creator should have the ability to start, pause, resume, and end the session as needed.
+    - [ ] The app should notify participants about the session status changes (e.g., session started, paused, resumed, ended).

-- User profile page
+-   User Interaction with Suggestions
-    - [ ] Track user search history.
+    - [ ] Provide options for users to accept, reject, or modify the suggested estimates based on their judgment and expertise.

 ## Acceptance Criteria
 - User authentication
     - [ ] Users should be able to sign up and sign in.

-- Search Functionality
+- Creating a Poker session
-    - [ ] Users should be able to search for dinosaurs by name, weight, length, country and diet.
+    - [ ] Users should be able to create a poker session entering the required details.
-    - [ ] Search results must dynamically filter displayed dinosaurs based on the entered name, weight, length, country and diet.
+        - Session name.
+        - Task desctiprion.
+        - Voting scale.
+    - [ ] After entering the session details, user should be able to see session key on the screen.

+- Joining a Poker Session
-    - [ ] Search functionality should be case-insensitive and allow partial matching of dinosaur names.
+    - [ ] Users should be able to join a session by entering the session key.

-- Diet Chart Visualization
-    - [ ] The app must display two charts (pie chart and doughnut chart) illustrating the distribution of general dinosaur diets (e.g., herbivore, carnivore, omnivore) and type based on provided data.
-    - [ ] The charts must accurately represent the proportion of each diet type within the dataset.
+    - [ ] Upon joining the session, users should have access to:
+        - The session name.
+        - Task descriptions.
+        - List of joined users.
+        - Voting scale options.

+- Task Estimation Process
-    - [ ] Users should be able to easily interpret and interact with the chart to understand diet composition.
+    - [ ] Users should be able to vote for a certain task without seeing others' votes.

-- Dinosaur Details View
-    - [ ] Upon clicking a dinosaur entry, users must be able to view full details of the selected dinosaur.
+    - [ ] Users should be able to submit their chosen vote by clicking on it.
-    - [ ] Dinosaur details should include notable characteristics sourced from the API data.
+    - [ ] During the estimation process, the app should utilize the OpenAI API to participate in finalizing results.
-    - [ ] The details view should be accessible and provide comprehensive information about the selected dinosaur.

-- [ ] Dinosaur news and discovery
+- Session Management
-    - [ ] Users should be able to find and read the latest news and discoveries about dinosaurs.
+    - [ ] Once the session ends, users should be able to view:
+        - The votes of other participants, including OpenAI API voting and suggestions.
+        - The final estimation results for each task.

 ## Acknowledgements

-We acknowledge the [National History Museum](https://www.nhm.ac.uk) for providing access to the dataset containing valuable information about dinosaurs.
-Additionally, we thank [NewsAPI](https://www.newsapi.org) for delivering the latest news on dinosaur discoveries, contributing to our ongoing exploration of this fascinating field.
+We acknowledge the [OpenAI API](https://openai.com/) for providing three months of free access to their powerful tools and resources, which will greatly enhance the functionality and capabilities of our applications.

 ## About Chingu